Nineteenth-Century Literature at Goldsmiths

 Dr Uttara Natarajan

 Uttara Natarajan’s current research is in the Romantic legacy in Victorian prose, and she is particularly concerned with the changing configurations of the relations between aesthetics, ethics, and affect in nineteenth-century literature.
 She has published extensively on Romantic and Victorian authors, the latter including, most recently, Ruskin and Dickens.
 Uttara is an established authority on the Romantic essayist, William Hazlitt.
 She is on the founding committee of the Hazlitt Society and edits The Hazlitt Review.
 She also co-organizes the annual Hazlitt Day School with Professor Gregory Dart at UCL.
-To hear Uttara in conversation on Hazlitt in BBC Radio 4’s In Our Time.
+You can hear Uttara in conversation on Hazlitt in BBC Radio 4’s In Our Time and on BBC Radio 4 Great Lives.
 For information on the Hazlitt Society, The Hazlitt Review and the annual Hazlitt Day School.

 Dr Michael Simpson